smlsvnssn/ouml/README.md

 ### Usage

 `chain` chains method calls, but with some quirks and gotchas.
 For example, properties on objects can be retrieved by calling the property name as a function.
-Methods on objects in the global scope can be accessed by an underscore, for example `Object_groupBy()`.
+Anything in the global scope can be accessed, for example `Array.from()`.
 Also, if a method in the chain throws an error, the step is skipped by default (and the error is logged), prioritising a return value.
 You can override this by setting `isThrowing` to true, or handle the error with a `.try()`.

+Lookup of properties and methods is performed in the following order: Methods on current value, properties on current value, methods in `ö`, methods in global scope.

 Use like so:

 ```js